agentsea/dark.rl/README.md

 # Dark RL: Experiments in Interactive Learning

 Dark RL provides a high-level interface for interactive, online learning with large language models.
-The `OnlineLLM` class is the core of this library, offering a simple yet powerful way to generate text, manage skills with LoRA adapters, and fine-tune models on the fly.
+The `OnlineLLM` is the core of this library, offering a means to perform training and inference in one model efficiently.

 > [!WARNING]
 > Dark RL is in alpha